jakehadar/passwords-ios/README.md

 ------------------------
 * *Passwords* (this app) is not available on the App store.
 You must have an Apple developer license to build and install to your iPhone.
 * You must have a newer iPhone with Face ID enabled to use and unlock the app.
 * Credentials stored in this app are persisted against your Apple keychain. *Passwords* uses a Keychain policy that prevents credentials from migrating to new devices.
-Thus, after buying a new iPhone or restoring a backup from a different device, all of your password data will be gone.
+Thus, after buying a new iPhone or restoring a backup from a different device, all of your password data will be missing from the new device.